asemio/SZXX/README.md

 #### I see it uses [Camlzip](https://github.com/xavierleroy/camlzip), are you sure it's not buffering the whole zip file?

 It only uses Camlzip for its zlib bindings.
-The next version of SZXX will allow the user to decide between zlib and [Decompress](https://github.com/mirage/decompress).
+The next version of SZXX will allow the user to choose between zlib and [Decompress](https://github.com/mirage/decompress).

 #### Does this work in the browser?